nuls-io/devsite/docs/Guide/g_create_node_checklist.md

 At the end of this step you will have an active consensus node on test or mainnet.

-# Step 2 -- following the instructions for the section "Create a Node"
+# Step 4 -- Staking your node

+If you objective is to create a POCM node, please proceed to the POCM checklist.

+The objective of this steps is to stake your node, preferably with increments of